-CAASL maintains Civil Aviation Statistical Programme, which encompassing Air Transport Statistical Programme and CAASL Statistical Programme.
-This statistics programme involving the collection, compilation, interpretation and presentation of data through the application of various tools and techniques.
+The CAASL maintains the Civil Aviation Statistical Programme, which encompasses the Air Transport Statistical Programme and CAASL Statistical Programme.
+These statistical programmes involve the collection, compilation, interpretation and presentation of data through the application of various tools and techniques.

-The Air Transport Statistical Programme is composed of statistics of international airlines/airports, domestic airlines/airports, aircraft registry, fuel consumption, licensed personnel and training organizations.
-Collected statistics are processed and disseminated to ICAO and other public/private organizations as and when required.
-Likewise, this programme facilitates the reports compiled by the section in order to fulfill the requests of outside public organizations.
+The Air Transport Statistical Programme is composed of statistics of international airlines/airports, domestic airlines/airports, aircraft registry, fuel consumption, licensed personnel and training organisations.
+Collected statistics are processed and disseminated to ICAO and other public/private organisations as and when required.
+Similarly, this programme facilitates reports compiled by the unit in order to fulfill the requests of external public organisations as well.

-The CAASL Statistical Programme is for collecting monthly work performance statistics from each section in the organization.
-CAASL monthly performance bulletins/reports (including CAASL Annual Report) are prepared using those data in order to evaluate the future needs of the CAASL.
-Moreover, selected data and descriptive statistics are displayed in the CAASL website intended for public reference and also in the intranet intended for CAASL staff reference.
+The CAASL Statistical Programme is for collecting monthly work performance statistics from each section in the organisation.
+CAASL monthly performance bulletins/reports (including CAASL Annual Report) are prepared using this data in order to evaluate the future needs of the CAASL.
+Moreover, selected data and descriptive statistics are displayed in the CAASL website intended for public reference and is also shared on the intranet intended for CAASL staff reference.

-Research Development & Planning in relation to Civil Aviation
+Research Development and Planning in relation to Civil Aviation

-King Ravana and his Aviation knowledge is an interesting mystery, if this mystery can be resolved it might lead the world history to a new dimension, but solid materialized evidence are needed to prove these stories and king Ravana's intervention in Aviation.
+King Ravana and his Aviation knowledge is an interesting mystery, if this mystery could be resolved it might lead the world history to a new dimension.
+However, solid, material evidence is required to ascertain the truth of such folklore and to fully understand the king Ravana's intervention in Aviation.

-It is noted that this history directly connected with the Aviation and the Aviation knowledge described in Ravana stories might be beyond the existing aviation technologies what currently applied by the modern world.
-To explore the aviation technologies in King Ravana's era needs comprehensive research to be conducted.
-Therefore ER&P section initiate the research on on "King Ravana and lost heritage of Aviation dominance".
-Research on "King Ravana and lost heritage of Aviation dominance" is in progress, collection of related literature and documentation of the evidence in related locations is ongoing.
+It is noted that this section of our history is directly connected with Aviation and it is believed that the Aviation knowledge described in Ravana stories might be beyond the existing aviation technologies currently applied by the modern world.
+Exploration of the aviation technologies in King Ravana's era needs a comprehensive research to be conducted.
+Therefore, the ER&P unit initiated this research on "King Ravana and lost heritage of Aviation dominance" which is currently in progress with the collection of related literature and documentation of the evidence in related locations still ongoing.

-Publication of CAASL Documents, Reports & Bulletins Corporate Plan 2020 - 2022
+Publication of CAASL Documents, Reports & Bulletins

+Corporate Plan 2020 - 2022

 The draft Report of Corporate Plan 2020 - 2022 has been prepared in 2020.
-ER&P Section conducted a One Day Management Outdoor Workshop at CAASL Sub Office of MRIA (Mattala Rajapaksha International Airport) on 29th February 2020.
-Accordingly the ER&P Section was finalized the preparation of Corporate Plan 2020- 2022 considered the discussion of the Management Outdoor Workshop.
-Finalized Corporate Plan 2020 - 2022 submitted to the Line Ministry.
+The ER&P unit conducted a 'One Day Management Outdoor Workshop' at the CAASL Sub Office of MRIA (Mattala Rajapaksa International Airport) on 29th February 2020 for this purpose.
+Accordingly the ER&P unit finalised the preparation of the Corporate Plan 2020- 2022 at the discussion of the Management Outdoor Workshop.
+Finalised Corporate Plan 2020 - 2022 has been then submitted to the Line Ministry.